conduktor/conduktor-docs/src/pages/changelog/Console-1.31.0.md

 - Improved how a connector's configuration is displayed in the raw JSON view by sorting the properties alphabetically

 ### Fixes 🔨
-- Fixed a connector state mapping issue in the Kafka Connect UI for Confluent Cloud Managed Connector
+- Fixed several issues Confluent Cloud Managed Connectors
+  - Fixed Pause/Resume connector
+  - Fixed Restart connector (not task)
+  - Fixed Connector Status (Running, Paused, etc.), previously displayed as "Unknown"
 - Fixed a permission check issue when adding partitions to a topic
 - Improved the serialization of ```String``` and ```com.fasterxml.jackson.databind.JsonNode``` types returned by custom deserializers
 - Fixed an issue parsing masked data when choosing the String format on data that cannot be parsed as JSON
 - Added topics ending with ```-subscription-registration-topic``` and ```-subscription-response-topic``` to the Kafka Stream filter

 ### Known issues
 - We are aware of more inconsistencies with Confluent Cloud Managed Connector support in Console.
-We are working on a fix and will release it in the next version.
+We are working on it.
+  - Task status is not always correctly displayed
+  - Individual task restart fails with Internal Server Error
+  - Automatic Connector restart doesn't work as it relies on individual task restart